 ||La Jolla, CA

 ||Kansas City Kansas Community College

 ||Kansas City, KS

 This page explores undergraduate- and graduate-level certificate programs, along with state-mandated licensure and certification guidelines for substance abuse counselors.Readers should note, however, that certificate programs do not confer professional certification.
 Available at colleges and universities, certificate programs consist of coursework and practicum experience.
 Candidates for professional certification typically complete similar requirements, along with a standardized test.
 They must also submit an application and a fee.
 Generally, industry certifications are recognized by a wider professional base, as the conferring professional organization endorses the counselor by granting certification.

 BestCounselingDegrees.net is an advertising-supported site.
 Featured programs and school search results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other information published on this site.

 Figuring out where to apply?
 These top, accredited schools offer a variety of online degrees.
 Consider one of these accredited programs, and discover their value today.

 Top Online Certificate Programs in Substance Abuse and Addictions 2020

-CTC is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.Visit School
+Misericordia is regionally accredited by the Middle States Commission on Higher Education.